Frías, Province of Burgos

 Frías is a town located in the northern part of the province of Burgos, in Castile and León, Spain.
 In 2010 it had a population of only 275 inhabitants.

-Frías is a historic medieval town on a hill above the river Ebro, which has been a strategic point to cross river Ebro in the routes communicating with the Cantabrian Sea.
+Frías is a historic medieval town on a hill above the river Ebro, and has been a strategic point to cross the river on routes leading to the Cantabrian Sea.
 Today the town is a popular tourist spot.
 It has an impressive castle dominating the river and the twelfth-century bridge across it.
 It is considered to be the smallest "city" in Spain, having been given that title in 1435.

 There are two convents and two churches in the town.
 The gothic church of San Vitores is particularly worth visiting.

 Geography

-Ubication
+Location

-Frías is around 80 km northeast of Burgos, in river Ebro shore.
-Its county territory has 29,37 km^{2}.
+Frías is around 80 km northeast of Burgos, on the banks of the Ebro river.
+Its county territory covers 29,37 km^{2}.